Ed Blumquist: Character overview

-Ed is a butcher and the devoted husband of Peggy Blumquist.
-They live together in their hometown of Luverne, a small city in Minnesota.
-Ed is perfectly content with their life and believes that he is tracking well, with plans to buy the butcher shop where he works.
+Ed is a butcher and devoted husband to highschool sweetheart Peggy Blumquist.
+The couple live in Ed's parents' house in Luverne, Minnesota.
+Ed is perfectly content with their life and has plans to buy the butcher shop from his boss and start a family.
 Peggy, however, is unhappy with their life and feels that it is mundane.
 These feelings drive her towards psychosis which she displays subtly.

+Despite this, and all of the issues caused by Peggy's accident, Ed never wavers in his love and support for his wife, going along with her often problematic ideas.

+Ed's name seems to be based on Todd Alquist, Plemons' previous role in Breaking Bad.

 Storyline

 On a fateful day in 1979, Ed returns home to his wife making dinner and a noise coming from the garage.
 He discovers the car's windshield is cracked, and his wife Peggy tells him that she hit a deer on the way home.
 He then finds a badly injured man, Rye Gerhardt, in the garage.
-Rye is delirious and attacks him, leading Ed to accidentally kill Rye in self-defense.
-This is where he gains the first insight into his wife's mental issues.
-He asks her why, after she hit Rye with her car by accident, had she "brought him home, made dinner Hamburger Helper?" instead of reporting the incident.
+Rye is delirious and attacks him, leading Ed to kill Rye in self-defense.
+At this point, Ed gains the first insight into his wife's mental issues.
+He asks her why, after she accidentally hit Rye with her car, had she "brought him home, made dinner Hamburger Helper?" and pretended everything was normal instead of reporting the incident.
 Without a sufficient answer, he continues to fulfill the role of the faithful husband and the two begin to plan a cover-up for the accident and disposal of the body.